 SentidaV2

-The SentidaV2 Python tool, like AFINN and SENTIDA takes a sentence and splits it into individual words and saves the order of the words.
-It matches the individual words in the sentence with a list of annotated words.
+The SentidaV2 Python tool, like AFINN and SENTIDA, takes a sentence and splits it into individual words and saves the order of the words.
+It matches the individual words in the sentence with a list of sentiment-annotated(?) words.
 If a given word is not annotated, it receives a rating of 0.
 The words were annotated by the teams behind SENTIDA and AFINN, 4 people in total, on a scale from –5 to +5, with –5 corresponding with a very negatively charged word and +5 with a very positively charged.

 In this paper, we improve on the available tool, by expanding on SENTIDA by adding several intensity modifiers such as: Adding ‘ikke’ (not) synonyms and abbreviations, e.g. ‘ik’ and ‘ikk’ (not), ‘aldrig’ (never), and ‘ingen’ (none):